Gas Leaf Blower Ban in US States and Cities

 Oregon is actively discussing and implementing bans on gas-powered leaf blowers in various cities.
 With strict regulations and assistance for businesses affected by these changes, cities like Portland, Ashland, and others are leading the way.

-• Lake Oswego: The city is actively addressing community concerns regarding the use of leaf blowers, including potential restrictions on gas-powered models.
+• Lake Oswego: The city is actively addressing community concerns about leaf blower use, including potential restrictions on gas-powered models.

-• Multnomah County: The county offers support to small businesses impacted by Portland’s gas-powered leaf blower ban, helping them transition to more sustainable alternatives.
+• Multnomah County: The county supports small businesses impacted by Portland’s gas-powered leaf blower ban, helping them transition to more sustainable alternatives.

 • Portland: The city has regulations restricting the use of gas-powered leaf blowers in residential zones.
 To reduce noise pollution, the operation is limited to specific hours, between 7:00 p.m. and 7:00 a.m. the following morning, seven days a week.